 (f) for féminin, (m) for masculin, (adj) for adjective and (v) for verbs

-French Moments would like to thank the association Les Gardes Foires de Champagne for giving us the opportunity to share the beautiful photos by Damien Gilbon.
+French Moments would like to thank the association Les Gardes Foires de Champagne for allowing us to share the beautiful photos by Damien Gilbon.

 Did you like what you read?
 If so, please share this article on Facebook or Twitter!